gem/oq-installers/oq-tests/README.md

 ## Disclaimer ##

-This work is experimental and is not supported by GEM nor the OpenQuake development team.
+This work is experimental and is not supported by GEM.
+Use at your own risk.